What does a notary do?

 Mortgage Deed

-After concluding the mortgage, the mortgage deed is drawn up in which:
+After concluding the mortgage with a mortgage advisor, the mortgage deed is drawn up in which:

 - Terms are established